Chapter 45:

 "How's work kiddo?"

-"Orange templates huh, just when I thought she can't surprise me with her atrocious taste anymore."
+"Orange templates, huh?
+Just when I thought she couldn't surprise me with her atrocious taste anymore."
 She conspired like an evil CEO getting top secret info.

-'Wish I can get advice about the spy position, I can tell her right?
+'Wish I could get advice about the spy position, I can tell her right?
 She worked with the government...I'll get permission first..'

 "Something bothering you?"

-"You're good as you are child.
-You gonna learn more and get better with time but you still good as you are now."
+"You're good as you are, child.
+You gonna learn more and get better with time but you're still good as you are now."
 She said before digging in her plate.

 Natasha soaked in the words.